JingdiZhou/QuaRL/README.md

-# Quantization and optimization of Reinforcement Learning (Stable Baselines3 PyTorch)
+# QoRL:Quantization and optimization of Reinforcement Learning (Stable Baselines3 PyTorch)

 ### Train model from scratch(QAT)